Wietse A. Tol, MA, PhD

 Department of Mental Health

-Dr. Tol is the Dr. Ali and Rose Kawi Assistant Professor in Global Mental Health at the Department of Mental Health.
+Dr. Tol is Associate Professor at the Department of Mental Health.
 His activities focus on two themes: (1) the interplay between research and practice in strengthening programs for populations exposed to adversity (violence, chronic poverty) in low- and middle-income countries; and (2) mental health prevention and promotion interventions in these settings.
 He has conducted qualitative and quantitative research with violence-affected child and adult populations in Nepal, Burundi, Indonesia, Sri Lanka, and Timor-Leste.
 He regularly consults with United Nations and (international) non-governmental organizations with regard to needs assessment, intervention development, capacity building, and monitoring and evaluation.
 His research has been published in leading journals, including the Lancet, JAMA, and PLoS Medicine.

 - Nguvu: development and evaluation of an integrated intervention that addresses intimate partner violence and psychological distress with Congolese refugees in Tanzania